twobombs/thereminq-bonsai/README.md

 - If you get an error similar to "Cannot connect to :0" please look at http://wiki.ros.org/docker/Tutorials/GUI $ xhost +local:root
 - If you get an error similar to "Cannot compile shader" please select nvidia as your primary OpenGL source $ prime-select nvidia
-- If you get a succesful initialisation followed by a codedump : ulimit -c unlimited
+- If you get a succesful initialisation followed by a coredump $ ulimit -c unlimited

 #deepmagick